EMILY's List Australia: 1990s

+2000s

 In the 2004 Federal Election campaign EMILY's List donated a total of $100,000 to candidates.
 Research conducted by EMILY's List and submitted to the Labor Party's national executive stated that Labor women regarded then health spokeswoman Julia Gillard as the best performer during the campaign, with then Prime Minister John Howard in second place.
 Of Mark Latham their submission stated; "the most common themes were: perceived aggression, concern he had been watered down for the campaign, inexperience, constantly going on about background, glib answers, bully boy tactics of the past."

+2010-present

 In the 2010 Federal Election campaign EMILY's List undertook Gender Gap research in six key marginal seats and undertook a targeted campaign incorporating materials along the themes of 'We Can't Trust Tony', 'Let's Make History' and 'Torpedo the Speedo'.

 In the 2012 Australian Capital Territory and Northern Territory elections, for the first time EMILY's List endorsed every female Labor Party candidate contesting those elections.

-Australia's first female Prime Minister, Julia Gillard, was a founding member of EMILY's List Australia and assisted to prepare their initial constitution.
+Australia's first female prime minister, Julia Gillard, was a founding member of EMILY's List Australia and assisted to prepare their initial constitution.
 She presented the Inaugural EMILY's List Oration at Parliament House, Canberra in September 2011.